SentioProberDev/Examples-Python/README.md

 ## Prerequisites

+* You need a Version of the [SENTIO Probe Station Control software](https://www.mpi-corporation.com/ast/engineering-probe-systems/mpi-sentio-software-suite/).
+You can run the software either in demo mode or in combination with a real probe station.
-We recommend using Visual Studio Code for the development of Python code.
+* We recommend using Visual Studio Code for the development of Python code.
 Visual Studio Code is a free IDE with python support.
 You can download it from here: https://code.visualstudio.com/.
 Please make sure to also install the Python extensions.
 Visual Studio Code will prompt you for their installation when you open a python project for the first time.

 ## Getting the samples to work